anhtr/anhtr/README.md

 - How to reach me: trannhatanh89 (at) gmail (dot) com
 - Pronouns: he/him

-Some of my past projects:
+Some of my other projects:

 - Glioblastoma patients with extreme BMI changes and their hospital visit patterns: A visualization of i2b2 data from University of Alabama at Birmingham.
 Finalist in the 2018 i2b2 Abstract Contest.
 - [Meningiomics](http://meningiomics.northwestern.edu/): I conceptualized and did some ground work for this Shiny web app allowing analysis of publicly available data.
 [Kaitlyn O'Shea](https://github.com/kaitlu/MeningiOMICS) is the current developer of this project.